 Postexposure vaccination is recommended for contacts with higher-risk exposures, and may be considered for contacts with intermediate-risk exposures (see Screening).

-HIV infection: postexposure vaccination with Jynneos® can be offered to people with HIV infection, if indicated, after a discussion of the risks and benefits and using shared decision-making.
-ACAM2000® should not be used in people with HIV infection.
+Immunocompromised: postexposure vaccination with Jynneos® can be offered to immunocompromised people including those with HIV infection, if indicated, after a discussion of the risks and benefits and using shared decision-making.
+ACAM2000® should not be used in immunocompromised people.
 The antiviral medication tecovirimat and vaccinia immune globulin may be considered for postexposure prophylaxis in these patients on an individual case-by-case basis if an alternative option to vaccination is required, but the efficacy of these therapies for this indication is unknown.

 Children and adolescents: postexposure vaccination with Jynneos® or ACAM2000® may be offered to children and adolescents who are otherwise eligible.
 Jynneos® is the preferred option, and is authorized under an emergency use authorization for postexposure vaccination of children and adolescents <18 years of age (clinicians should contact their local health department before using in children <6 months of age).
 ACAM2000® should be used with caution in children only after a discussion of the benefits and risks due to an increased risk of adverse events (e.g., myopericarditis) and accidental inoculation/autoinoculation in this age group.
 ACAM2000® is contraindicated in children <12 months of age and those with certain conditions.
 Data on the safety and efficacy of postexposure vaccination in children and adolescents are limited.
 Vaccinia immune globulin may be considered for postexposure prophylaxis, particularly for infants <6 months of age, if an alternative option to vaccination is required.
 Antivirals (e.g., tecovirimat) may be considered in unusual circumstances (e.g., if vaccination is contraindicated), but the efficacy of these therapies for this indication is unknown.